johnlab-research/fms_to_core_baharuddin/README.md

 ## Credits

-This work is part of [Valerie Locher](https://github.com/gems-val22)'s MSc and PhD studies, conducted under the supervision of Rebecca Bell, [Cédric John](https://github.com/cedricmjohn), and Parastoo Salah and contributed to by [Robert Platt](https://github.com/rob-platt).
-Valerie Locher's studies at Imperial College London are funded by the Department of Earth Science and Engineering’s scholarship in computational science and engineering for women.
+This work is part of [Saira Baharuddin]([https://github.com/gems-val22](https://github.com/ssaira267))'s PhD project, conducted under the supervision of [Cédric John](https://github.com/cedricmjohn).
+Saira's PhD at Imperial College London was funded by the [Kings Scholarship Malaysia](https://bmipenajaan.jpa.gov.my/ms/).
 All code from Cédric John's research group can be found in the [John Lab GitHub repository](https://github.com/johnlab-research).

-The empirical relationships relating earthquake magnitude to surface rupture length we use here were derived by Wells and Coppersmith (1994).

 <br>
 <br>